 Over time, breeders have introduced a number of varieties of the popular jalapeno pepper.
 All peppers belong to the species Capsicum annum, so the differences attributed to each pepper are mainly regarding appearance and heat.
-Jalapeno peppers vary in the amount of heat they provide, their size, and their color (there are white and purple jalapeno varieties, in addition to the common green/red peppers).
+Jalapeno peppers vary in the amount of heat they provide, size, and color.
+There are white and purple jalapeno varieties, in addition to the common green and red varieties.
 On the Scoville scale of pepper hotness, they range up to about 30,000 Scoville units for very hot varieties, while a habanero pepper can get as high as 800,000 Scoville units.

-Growing the jalapeno plant is only part of the equation—the other important issue is knowing when to harvest.
+Growing the jalapeno plant is only part of the equation.
+The other important issue is knowing when to harvest.
 Like sweet bell peppers, jalapeno can be harvested green or red.
 Most people prefer green jalapeno, so harvest your fruit when they are large and firm and still green.
-They might naturally redden somewhat after harvesting, but that's acceptable and won't affect their color.
+They might naturally redden somewhat after harvesting, but that's acceptable and won't affect their flavor.
 When you harvest the peppers, it's best to cut them from the plant to prevent damaging the fruit.

 In terms of diseases and pests, the plants are fairly tough, but there are definitely known to have some pest issues, both indoors and out.
 Jalapeno plants are vulnerable to pests including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat with the least toxic option.